tracim/tracim/backend/doc/database.md

 utf8mb4 charset.
 For the collation we suggest `utf8mb4_0900_ai_ci` for mysql 8.0.1+ and `utf8mb4_unicode_520_ci` for mariadb 10.3+.
 as there are the most up-to-date unicode collation algorithm available.

-if you want to use MariaDB as database engine
+If you need to upgrade to tracim 3.7+ on mysql/mariadb, please use [utf8mb4 migration command line](cli.md) (section "Migrate Mysql/Mariadb database to utf8mb4"). if you want to use MariaDB as database engine

     sudo apt install mariadb-server